Guide

 Tax filing due dates

-The deadline to file your personal tax return is 30 April.
+The filing deadline for a personal tax return is 30 April.
+The tax year ends on 31 December.

-If you need to pay tax in instalments, the Canada Revenue Agency (CRA) will notify you.
-Installment payments are due on 15 March, 15 June, 15 September and 15 December.
+If you need to pay tax in instalments, the Canada Revenue Agency will notify you.
+Payments are due on 15 March, 15 June, 15 September, and 15 December.

 FAQs on freelance taxes in Canada